 Why you need a lasting power of attorney

-However, as you get older you are unfortunately more likely to suffer physical or mental disability that could impact your ability to manage your own financial affairs.
-Losing mental capacity during retirement could mean that you may no longer be able to take those decisions yourself.
+Whether you’re getting older, fallen ill or been in a life-changing accident having a lasting power of attorney in these instances is very important.
+You are unfortunately more likely to suffer physical or mental disability that could impact your ability to manage your own financial affairs and could mean that you may no longer be able to take those decisions yourself.
 You may need your partner or someone else to help or make decisions on your behalf.

 Equally, some serious physical illnesses such as cancer, strokes, or an accident, might mean that you may be unable to look after your money.

 If you developed a serious illness or were involved in an accident and lost mental capacity, not even your spouse would be able to make vital decisions about your affairs.
 For example, if you had a drawdown pension, they wouldn’t be able to access your pension or money in investments – which could create difficulties in an already stressful period.